acc1729/anethaathira/characters/people.md

 Garreg is bonded with Grace, a weapon of nobility.
 The sentient weapon has given Garreg a deeper understanding of the world than a simple ogre, and causes him to behave atypically.

+## Garret

+### Region: Plane of Ice
+### Hero of Ice

+Garret is a proud Tiefling from the Plane of Ice.
+The man has garnered the favor of the Tieflings the plane over, as well as commendation from Enhart himself.
+Garret has tamed a wild Lindwurm, Bite, and rides it into battle.
+The noble Tiefling is in search of a legendary weapon to bond with.

 ## Jack

 ### Region: Ultimum Occidens, Ordia